Divisaderos

 Divisaderos the municipal seat of Divisaderos Municipality of the Mexican state of Sonora.
 It is located at 29°36′N 109°28′W, about 20 mi/30 km SE of Moctezuma.
 Access is by paved road to Moctezuma and Tepache.
 Almost all he inhabitants live in the municipal seat, which lies at an elevation of 850 m.

+Economy

 The economy is based on subsistence agriculture of corn and beans as well as cattle-raising, especially to export of calves to the United States.